 While the creative industry has the most sensitive people, it is also the most brutal in the treatment of its workforce.
 I defined for myself what the position of Assistant Director was on this project.
 It had very little to do with prestige and more with service.
 My goal, whatever project I land on, is to make sure every person leaves with their dignity and self-esteem intact.
 I hope that they develop friendships and networks that will enrich them and that their work ethic especially as creatives will improve.
 All while producing the work that has to be done.

-Many special thanks to Baraka Opera Trust for modeling a different reality of a work environment that was collaborative, supportive and respectful to all who were a part of telling grandmother Nyanga’s story.
+Special thanks to Baraka Opera Trust for modeling a different reality of a work environment that was collaborative, supportive and respectful to all who were a part of telling grandmother Nyanga’s story.
 Now that was quite an experience.